Last Updated on 17 December, 2020 by Veronica

 The Dixie Truckers Home is the oldest still operating truck stop on Route 66.

-And we’ve got to Bloomington, where there are the headquarters of Beer Nuts.
-It is a snacks factory well known in the USA, and you can visit it and also there’s a souvenir shop.
+And we’ve got to Bloomington, where Beer Nuts headquarters are.
+It is a snacks factory well known in the USA, and you can visit it, and there’s a souvenir shop.

-As you can see the stage of today is simpler and shorter than others.
+As you can see, today’s stage is simpler and shorter than others.

 - Ghost Towns on US Route 66